hahnkoo/asa2025/README.md

 ## Performance

 Performance varies with different settings.
-The following seemed to yield the best performance when evaluated on the standard test set of the TIMIT corpus (1,680 recordings, 62,465 manually identified phone-level boundaries):
+The following seemed to yield a good performance when evaluated on the standard test set of the TIMIT corpus (1,680 recordings, 62,465 manually identified phone-level boundaries):

  * analysis type: mel spectrogram
  * window length (s): 0.025